fredrikaverpil/fredrikaverpil.github.io/mkdocs/blog/posts/2024-10-20-wezterm-session-management.md

 ![Wezterm tabs](/static/wezterm/wezterm_tabs.png)

-I primarily use workspaces with Wezterm now, but it's also convenient to have tabs around.
-I've created my own workflow here which entails adding the following config to `wezterm.lua`, which is heavily inspired by [aaronlifton's wezterm.lua config](https://github.com/aaronlifton/.config/blob/main/.config/wezterm/wezterm.lua).
+I primarily use workspaces with Wezterm now, but it's also convenient to have tabs around (can be used without workspaces).
+I have a custom setup which entails adding the following config to `wezterm.lua`, which is heavily inspired by
+[aaronlifton's wezterm.lua config](https://github.com/aaronlifton/.config/blob/main/.config/wezterm/wezterm.lua).

 So, when hitting `Cmd+T`, a new tab shows and is prefixed by a number.
 Tabs can